County moves Lewisburg voting Ward 3 back to Larison Hall on Bucknell campus

 “Katherman said he has not seen much difference in voter tabulations based on where the location is.
 He noted one thing that “jumps off the page” is mail-in ballots.

-At Larrison Hall in 2014, 432 on average voted with 274 Buckle students in that tally.
+At Larrison Hall in 2014, 432 on average voted with 274 Bucknell students in that tally.

 In 2020, at Weis, 462 voted with 286 Bucknell students for a total of 478.
 317 were mail-in ballots of which 196 were Bucknell students.